SonamAgarwal1/NetflixGPT/README.md

 -Upadate profile
--Bug Fix:Sign up user displayName and profile picture update -Bug Fix:If the user is not logged in redirect/browse to login page and vice-versa -Fetch movie from TMDB
+-Bug Fix:Sign up user displayName and profile picture update -Bug Fix:If the user is not logged in redirect/browse to login page and vice-versa -Unsubscribed to the onAuthStateChanged callback
+-Add hardcoded values to the constants file
+-Fetch movie from TMDB

 # Features